 Update: Travel Restrictions to be Lifted on November 8

 On Friday October 15, White House officials announced that travel restrictions on international air and land border crossings for fully vaccinated travelers would be lifted beginning on November 8.
+More details regarding what constitutes full vaccination are available on this page of the CDC website.

 Yesterday on September 20, the U.S. announced it will remove travel restrictions for vaccinated EU and UK citizens in early November.
 AmCham Denmark welcomes this decision, which will help both economies bounce back from the disruption felt throughout the pandemic.